 What steps do I need to take to reach my dream of becoming an Interior Designer?

 What do you enjoy about your career?
-What would you mind doing away with?

 Does interior design work allow you to have a social life, too?